 Creative Solutions for Small Spaces

-Creating a new layout involves upfront costs and ongoing expenses.
+Creating a new office layout involves upfront costs and ongoing expenses.
 Failing to plan for both can lead to unexpected financial challenges.

 Factors to Include in Your Budget